ZOEYXIAOZHENG/ZOEYXIAOZHENG/README.md

 - 🏄🏼‍♀️  I’m learning TypeScript and Snowboarding.
-- 👩🏻‍💻  I’m currently looking for a Web Developer job.
+- 👩🏻‍💻  I’m currently looking for a frontend Web Developer job.
 - 🌵  I like cats, green plants, swimming and creative design...
 - 💬  Ask me about airplanes, travel and Asia.